yodrew/yodrew.github.io/_pages/back/faq.md

 Second, covering our eyes, seeking solitude, and taking cover when traumatized is a reflex.
 Taking extended shelter in darkness merely supports this reflex when the trauma is great.
 The sheltering instinct intensifies with trauma.
 The only way to condition us out of it is by force.

 Large uncovered windows came to popular architecture very recently.
 Traditional shelter, civilized and indigenous, is dark or easily darkenable.
-Traditional people spend more time outside in the bright sun.
+Traditional people also spend more time outside in the bright sun.

-Our obsession with building---the principle activity of civilization for 13,000 years---indicates a people in search of extreme sanctuary to self-heal from cataclysmic trauma.
+Our obsession with building---the principle activity of civilization for 13,000 years---indicates a natural need for extreme sanctuary to self-heal from cataclysmic trauma.
 When we get especially frustrated, we even have wars, destroy countries full of buildings, then build new ones.
 Nothing could be more natural to us in our damaged state than extended total darkness.

 <!--&nbsp;-->